-In 2017 became only the third catcher in Reds history to win a Rawlings Gold Glove Award for defensive excellence, joining Johnny Edwards (1963, 1964) and 10-time winner and Cooperstown Hall of Famer Johnny Bench (1968-1977)...holds the franchise single-season record for highest fielding percentage by a catcher (.999, 2017) and shares with Brayan Peña (2015) the club mark for fewest errors in a season by a catcher (1e, 953tc, 2017)...from 2011-2014, for 4 straight seasons was rated by Baseball America the best defensive catcher in the organization...following the 2011 season received Minor League Baseball's prestigious Rawlings Gold Glove Award for catchers...in 2018 was the Reds' nominee for the Roberto Clemente Award for representing baseball through extraordinary character, community involvement, philanthropy and positive contributions...in 2016 won the Joe Nuxhall Good Guy Award in voting of the local chapter of the Baseball Writers' Association of America...was on the Reds' Opening Day rosters in 2014 and 2016-2018...in 2013 was a mid-season Southern League All-Star...in 2012 was rated by California League managers the best defensive catcher in the CL...was the Reds' Minor League Player of the Month for June 2012.
+In 2017 became only the third catcher in Reds history to win a Rawlings Gold Glove Award for defensive excellence, joining Johnny Edwards (1963, 1964) and 10-time winner and Cooperstown Hall of Famer Johnny Bench (1968-1977) ...
+Holds the franchise single-season record for highest fielding percentage by a catcher (.999, 2017) and shares with Brayan Peña (2015) the club mark for fewest errors in a season by a catcher (1e, 953tc, 2017) ...
+From 2011-2014, for 4 straight seasons was rated by Baseball America the best defensive catcher in the organization...following the 2011 season received Minor League Baseball's prestigious Rawlings Gold Glove Award for catchers ...
+In 2018 was the Reds' nominee for the Roberto Clemente Award for representing baseball through extraordinary character, community involvement, philanthropy and positive contributions ...
+In 2016 and 2019 won the Joe Nuxhall Good Guy Award in voting of the local chapter of the Baseball Writers' Association of America ...
+Was on the Reds' Opening Day rosters in 2014 and 2016-2019 ...
+In 2013 was a mid-season Southern League All-Star...in 2012 was rated by California League managers the best defensive catcher in the CL...was the Reds' Minor League Player of the Month for June 2012.

 Graduated from Brownsburg (IN) High School, where as a freshman and sophomore he caught Drew Storen's junior and senior seasons...Barnhart and Storen were teammates on the 2017 Reds...follow on Twitter @Tucker_Barnhart.